exogee-technology/graphweaver/src/packages/end-to-end/README.md

 1. Run `pnpm dev-mysql` This will start the test server, leave this running to start the tests
 2. Run `pnpm test-mysql` in another terminal, this will execute the end to end test suite against the server started above

+## To Run Tests: AWS-Cognito

+1. Ensure that the number of users in your user pool is the expected number in the test.
+2. Run `pnpm start` in the Example: AWS Cognito package.
+3. Run `pnpm test-aws-cognito` in another terminal, this will execute the end to end test suite against the server started above

 ## Documentation

 Comprehensive documentation and usage examples can be found on our [Docs Site](https://graphweaver.com/docs).
 It covers installation instructions, detailed API documentation, and guides to help you get started with Graphweaver.